elsegh/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains data about direct marketing purposes(phone calls) of the banking sector.... we seek to predict whether the individual will subscribe bank term deposit, column y ( yes/no).

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**